Timendus/chip8-test-suite/README.md

 ## SUPER-CHIP

-For SUPER-CHIP, the test suite has been tested against actual HP48 graphing calculators, in the various interpreters that exist for that system.
+For SUPER-CHIP, the test suite has been tested against real HP48 graphing calculators, in the various interpreters that exist for that system.
 [Gulrak](https://github.com/gulrak) from the CHIP-8 community has an HP48SX, and
 has been so kind as to test if the test suite ROMs behave as expected.